frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] Toward Constructing Sports News from Live Text Commentary          -1
 - [ ] A Mean-Field Vector Space for Distributional Semantics for Entailment          -1
 - [ ] The More Antecedents, the Merrier: Tackling Multiple Antecedents in Anaphor Resolution          -1
-- [ ] Part-of-speech induction from eye-tracking data          -1
 - [ ] Learning Structured Predictors from Partial Information for Interactive NLP          -1
 - [ ] Learning easy to compose word representations via bilingual supervision          -1
 - [ ] Event Nugget Detection with Bidirectional Recurrent Neural Networks          -1
 - [ ] Effects of Text Corpus Properties on Short Text Clustering Performance          -1
-- [ ] The red one!
-Learning to predict attributes that discriminate a referent in a visual context          -1
 - [ ] Beyond Privacy: The Social Impact of Natural Language Processing          -1
 - [ ] Word-Based Neural Models for Chinese Segmentation          -1
 - [ ] Part-of-Speech Induction from fMRI          -1